nitrain/nitrain/README.md

 def nifti_loader(path):
     return nibabel.load(path)
 ```

+Finally, you can also simply set `class_mode=None`, in which case you will only have input tensors loaded into memory.
+Using this feature in combination with transforms is another good way to augment your data separately.

 Using the `FolderDataset` class is otherwise the same as using the `TensorDataset` class, so I won't go into those details.